NC Coastal Federation Newport River Estuary Protection and Restoration Strategic Plan

 Keywords

 The NC Coastal Federation (NCCF) is working with key partners to develop a watershed action plan for the Newport River.
-In FY 2023-24, KIETS support enabled the NCCF and NC State team to finalize the draft watershed plan.
-The team shared the plan with local government partners (Newport, Morehead City, Beaufort, and Carteret County) for their review and input.
-The draft plan provides an overview of the past, present, and projected water quality conditions of the Newport River, as well as methods and strategies intended to reduce the rate and volume of polluted stormwater runoff to improve water quality and mitigate flooding.
+The Plan provides an overview of the past, present, and projected water quality conditions of the Newport River, as well as methods and strategies intended to reduce the rate and volume of polluted stormwater runoff to improve water quality and mitigate flooding.
+The final plan was submitted to the NC Division of Water Resources and the U.S. Environmental Protection Agency (EPA) for review and approval.
+Once approved, the watershed communities and partners will be eligible to apply for competitive EPA 319 implementation funding to implement plan priorities.